Autism Spectrum Disorder:

 Grandin, T., & Scariano, M. (1996).
 Emergence: Labeled autistic.
 Warner Books.

 Greene, R. W. (2014).
-The explosive child: A new approach for understanding and parenting easily frustrated, “chronically inflexible” children (Revised and updated).
+The explosive child: A new approach for understanding and parenting easily frustrated, “chronically inflexible” children (Rev. and updated ed.).
 Harper Collins.

 Haebig, E., McDuffie, A., Weismer, S. E., Hammer, C. S., & Brady, N. (2013).
 The contribution of two categories of parent verbal responsiveness to later language for toddlers and preschoolers on the autism spectrum.
 American Journal of Speech-Language Pathology, 22, 57–70. https://doi.org/10.1044/1058-0360(2012/11-0004)